Lying in bed but your mind is still working? Do not force sleep first

 - trying to think their way into reassurance

-But that often makes the mind even more awake.
+But that often makes the night feel even more like unfinished daytime.

 The issue is not a lack of answers.
 The issue is a lack of transition.
 Before sleep, you often need to stop processing before you can start resting.